Enhanced

 We were aghast at how expensive it was to transport us from the airport to our side of the island.
 We were later discussing that the price to transport us was equivalent to using a similar vehicle the whole day in the city.

-Paying a fee to use the toilet also caught my attention.
-It reminded me of my travel to Europe where I had to pay 1-2 Euros just to be able to use the toilet.
+Paying a fee to use the toilet was also an attention grabber.
+It was a reminder of travel to Europe where toilet use was €1 to €2.
 Or, at least, buy a cup of expresso at a local cafe for a free use of the toilet.
 I was thinking, some European expat may have started doing business in Siargao and adopted the practice.
 Now, the whole island does the same thing.

 Siargao Inn